AbsaOSS/hyperdrive-trigger/README.md

 # Development
+## Liquibase
+The liquibase maven plugin may be used to issue liquibase commands.
+To use it, three environment variables have to be defined
+- `HYP_DB_URL`: The connection url to the db, starting with `jdbc://postgresql`
+- `HYP_DB_USER`: The database user
+- `HYP_DB_PASSWORD`: The password for the database user

+Then, the liquibase maven plugin can be executed, e.g.
+`mvn liquibase:status`

 ## Docker image
 For development purposes, hyperdrive-trigger can be executed as a docker image.
 This requires a running local docker instance.
 The provided docker composition consists of the hyperdrive-trigger and a Postgres database.
 It is currently not possible to start spark-jobs using this docker composition.